paypal/squbs/docs/httpclient.md

 ##### Java

-Also, similar to the example at [Akka HTTP Host-Level Client-Side API](http://doc.akka.io/docs/akka-http/current/java/http/client-side/host-level.html#example), the Java use of `ClientFlow` is as follows:
+Also, similar to the example at [pekko HTTP Host-Level Client-Side API](http://doc.pekko.io/docs/pekko-http/current/java/http/client-side/host-level.html#example), the Java use of `ClientFlow` is as follows:

 ```java
 final ActorSystem system = ActorSystem.create();